 If there is a will, there is a wayunknown

 We have configured the Palo alto lab in gns3 in our last blog.
-You may start there before we proceed with the Palo alto firewall basic configuration.
+You may start there before we proceed with the Palo alto firewall basic configuration. how to set up and everything pretty much covered there.

 Below is the Palo alto lab topology that we will be working on.
 Again this is just a basic setup.

-And this lab may feel like long, but take one step at a time, and you should be good to go and one important thing, practice is the key.
+And this lab may feel long, but take one step at a time, and you should be good to go and one important thing, practice is the key.

 We will be connecting the Palo alto firewall to the Internet, and also connect the LAN users.
 After that, we would allow end-users to access the Internet via the Palo alto firewall using security and NAT policies.